top of page

 The story by Luke Brookshier, Marc Ceccarelli, Derek Iversen, and Mr. Lawrence, and the direction by Brookshier, Ceccarelli, Alan Smart, Seamus Walsh, and Mark Caballero weren't the most impressive either.

 Among the biggest problems was that the team didn't create the most original or ambitious story of the series, as it had a certain sense that someone else already did this kind of story before.
-Much of the appeal that generated the series's pre-teen and older fanbase appeared to be missing too, and the comedy felt flat and uninspired more than funny.

 The episode did have its positives, though, which definitely saved it from being completely terrible.